Pablo-Ortiz-Lopez/ortizma.com/content/post/reading-rf-signals/index.en.md

 * **Optimizing the Design for Minimal Size.** *(Coming Soon)*
 * **A Guide for Building Your Own Multi-Door Remote.** *(Coming Soon)*

-Together, we will explore the mysteries of remote control technology and modern electronics.
+Join me, as we explore the mysteries of remote control technology and modern electronics.

 ## Transmitting Signals
 ### Why Use Modulation